tispdev/learn-python/README.md

 - user_data_collector.py – Collects multiple pieces of information from the user, stores them, and prints the results.

 - user_input.py – Demonstrates how to take user input, convert it to numbers, and respond based on the input.

+- repeat_greeting.py - Asks user for a name, then asks user whether or not they would like to say hi to the person.